mdcellou03/Leaderboard-App-for-AmalBIlm/README.md

 This leaderboard app is designed for the AmalBIlm Program, it's features include the ability to

 - Add students
-- Create a workshop session
+- Create a workshop session and edit it
-- Record objective scoring per student per session (done with checkboxes for ease of evaluator)
+- Record objective scoring per student per session (done with checkboxes for the ease of the evaluator)
 - Compute points using the rules visible on the app
-- Displays the leaderboard with accumulated totals across sessions
+- Display the leaderboard with accumulated totals across sessions

 ## Tech Stack